swc-project/website/docs/configuring-swc.md

 Defaults to `React.Fragment`

 - `throwIfNamespace`
-  Toggles whether or not to throw an error if a XML namespaced tag name is used.
+  Toggles whether or not to throw an error if an XML namespaced tag name is used.
 For example: `<f:image />`

 Though the JSX spec allows this, it is disabled by default since React's JSX does not currently have support for it.